larebskhan/MRDPagesTest/em-mrd-form.md

 ---

 # MRD Form
+###Important Information!
+[1] L: Lower Case
+    &nbsp;&nbsp;&nbsp;&nbsp; U: Upper Case
+    &nbsp;&nbsp;&nbsp;&nbsp; N: No case
+    &nbsp;&nbsp;&nbsp;&nbsp; Ex.
+LUL = Lower Case, Upper Case, Lower Case *Bolded values are not to be written verbatim: Change value depending on previous naming conventions *Please see MRD Form files for more detailed commentary

+###MRD Form Overview
+The Monitoring Requirements Document Form was created in order to produce and process MRDS more easily.
+The form ensures both clear communication between clients and the data monitoring team.
+It ensures all expectations are met.

+Users can access the form at ......
+On submission, the form data is saved in JSON file format and injected into Splunk to be accessed by the monitoring team.
+Each form has a confirmation number so users can find the status of their monitoring request.

+The GitHub repository for the form files is ....

 *Please see MRD Form files for more detailed commentary The Monitroing Requirements Document Form was created in order to produce and process MRDS more easily.
 The form ensures both clear communication between clients and the data monitoring team.
 It ensures all expectations are met.